endrollex/imm_blender_export/README.md

   simply find max framekeys in the specific FCurve.
 * If use Rigify, please ensure ORG-Prefix bones have right pose transform, some rig ways may cause no effect transform on ORG-Prefix bones, for example: rig : elbow_hose.R.
-* In some rare cases, exported pose will be chaos, cause this problem maybe a specific operation in blender that before set parent with aramture, object has some other modifers, not sure, guess, animation data may be not pure for imm_blender_export.
+* In some rare cases, exported pose will be chaos.
+The reason is not clear.
+  Guess weight data is not pure for imm_blender_export, maybe the problem is modifers order?
-  Try to reset parent with armature and reassign weight, if not work, delete the object, append a clean object without animation data and redo carefully.
+  Try to reset parent with armature and reassign weight, if not work, delete the object, append a clean object without weight data and redo carefully.
   (animation data can not be cleared by design https://developer.blender.org/T38693)

 Note: